schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 "build:clean:launch": "yarn build && yarn clean:launch"
 ```

-You can also pass options to the wrapped `launch` command by appending them
+You can also pass options to the wrapped `launch` command by appending them to the yarn/npm script:

 ```bash
 yarn build:clean:launch --name=hello
 ```

-## Testing
+# Testing

 So far we’ve configured how to build, and run our schematic as well as reset the sandbox back to its "initial" state.
 This provides us with the ability to visually see what our schematic is doing against the sandbox application.
 But we can improve this further.
 For example, after our schematic runs, it might be a good idea to make sure the app still operates normally.
 One way to test this is to run `ng {test, e2e, lint, build}` in the sandbox application.